-Which is why we developed the GDPR fields tool in all GetResponse accounts to help our customers be both compliant with GDPR and transparent with their customers regarding opt-in transparency and data processing.
+Which is why we developed the Consent fields tool (formerly known as GDPR fields) in all GetResponse accounts to help our customers be both compliant with GDPR and transparent with their customers regarding opt-in transparency and data processing.
 For us, the new regulations aren’t a hurdle.
 We see them as a chance to serve you even better – and continue keeping your data safe.
 And we’d love to see all our customers do the same for their contacts.

 How to get your account ready

 First, review your signup processes and marketing materials now.
 See what work you need to do inside or outside GetResponse.